TwinkPad/StreamMii/README.md

 ### MacOS with Apple Silicon SoC:
 ```
 You are on your own but we will give you the sources you need.
+We can not help you with any issues that you will encounter.

 There are multiple sources of ffmpeg for Apple Silicon, and each have their ups and downs,
 it's up to you to use the best one for you.
 1. https://github.com/Vargol/ffmpeg-apple-arm64-build?tab=readme-ov-file